-The Bonds will be designated by the District as "Qualified Tax-Exempt Obligations" for financial institutions.
+The Bonds have been designated by the District as "Qualified Tax-Exempt Obligations" for financial institutions.

-\$5,380,000 PANOLA COLLEGE DISTRICT (A Political Subdivision of the State of Texas Located in Panola County, Texas) GENERAL OBLIGATION REFUNDING BONDS, SERIES 2023
+\$5,195,000 PANOLA COLLEGE DISTRICT (A Political Subdivision of the State of Texas Located in Panola County, Texas) GENERAL OBLIGATION REFUNDING BONDS, SERIES 2023

-Dated Date: June 1, 2023 Due: February 15, as shown on the inside cover page
+Dated Date: June 1, 2023

+Due: February 15, as shown on the inside cover page

-The \$5,380,000 Panola College District (the "College", "District" or "Issuer") General Obligation Refunding Bonds, Series 2023 (the "Bonds") are direct obligations of the District payable from an annual ad valorem tax levied, within the limits provided by law, on all taxable property located within the District.
+The \$5,195,000 Panola College District (the "College", "District" or "Issuer") General Obligation Refunding Bonds, Series 2023 (the "Bonds") are direct obligations of the District payable from an annual ad valorem tax levied, within the limits provided by law, on all taxable property located within the District.
 (See "TAX RATE LIMITATIONS" herein.)
 The Bonds are issued pursuant to the provisions of the Constitution and the general laws of the State of Texas, including Section 130.122, Texas Education Code, as amended, Chapter 1207, Texas Government Code, as amended ("Chapter 1207") and a resolution (the "Resolution") adopted by the Board of Trustees of the District (the "Board") on April 24, 2023.
-(See "THE BONDS - Authority for Issuance") As permitted by Chapter 1207, the Board, in the Resolution, delegated to certain District officials and staff members the authority to establish final terms and effectuate the sale of the Bonds, which final terms shall be evidenced in a pricing certificate (the "Pricing Certificate") relating to the Bonds.
+(See "THE BONDS - Authority for Issuance") As permitted by Chapter 1207, the Board, in the Resolution, delegated the authority to certain District officials (the "Pricing Officer") to execute a pricing certificate (the "Pricing Certificate") establishing the pricing terms for the Bonds.
+The Pricing Certificate was executed by the Pricing Officer on May 23, 2023, which completed the sale of the Bonds.